New colourized images of unquestionably the giant of aerospace, Donald Douglas Snr, have been completed by French master

-After the war, Douglas pressed ahead with developments of the DC-4 with the DC-6 and DC-7.
+After the war, Douglas pressed ahead with developments of the DC-4 in the form of the DC-6 and DC-7.
 This shot is of the Douglas board in Santa Monica with a model of the DC-7 that American Airlines insisted on the company building, which meant it shelved designs for a jet transport.

 A delightful picture below captures the humor in the staff canteen with fellow executives.

 This picture below is one of my favorites of United’s Bill Patterson and Don Douglas at the signing of the order for 30 DC-8s.
 The score with the 707 at that moment was DC-8, 61 (Pan Am 25, United 30 and National 6) and the 707 just 20 from Pan Am.

 A great shot of Mr. Douglas with models of all the Douglas Aircraft commercial models.

 Celebrities were a big part of aviation in the 1940s and 50s.
 This shot below captures Mr Douglas with Clark Gable.

 Another of my favorite shots is Mr Douglas on his first DC-8 ride in 1959.